JamesMcKenzieJHTNA/angular-flatpickr/readme.md

 An angular directive to use [flatpickr](https://github.com/chmln/flatpickr).
 Currently it has following capabilities
 * setting init options using `fp-opts` attribute
+* additional init option, 'timezone', to specify which timezone the date-time selected is in (otherwise assumed to be the user's computer timezone)
 * on setup callback using `fp-on-setup` attribute to get the created flatpickr object

 ## Example